arvidn/libtorrent/trunk/docs/dht_sec.rst

 IP and ``r`` input is run through the algorithm and the result is put in the bucket it falls in.
 The expectation is that each bucket has roughly an equal number of results falling into it.
-The following graph shows the resulting histogram, comparing SHA-1 and CRC32.
+The following graph shows the resulting histogram, comparing SHA-1 and CRC32C.

 .. image:: hash_distribution.png

 The source code for these tests can be found here_.

 .. _here: https://github.com/arvidn/hash_complete_prefix

+The reason to use CRC32C instead of the CRC32 implemented by zlib is that Intel CPUs have hardware support for the CRC32C calculations.
+The input being exactly 4 bytes is also deliberate, to make it fit in a single instruction.

 enforcement
 -----------